juliacarbajal/french_phonologizer/README.md

 ## To Do
 * Fix cases of six, dix, neuf (should transform into siz, diz, neuv before vowels).
 * Fix problem with "i(l) s ont".
+* Turn phonological rules into modules, merge with recode.py and give options of which modules to run.